Sustainability Studies at Messiah College

-This major is offered cooperatively through the departments of Sociology, Anthropology and Criminal Justice; Biological Sciences; and Politics and International Relations.
+This major is offered cooperatively through the Department of Sociology and the Department of Biological Sciences

-Students in the sustainability studies program choose a concentration and take a selection of courses that successfully prepare them for a career in a related field.
-The concentration options include community and urban development (housed in the Dept. of Sociology, Anthropology and Criminal Justice); sustainable agriculture (housed in the Dept. of Biological Sciences); and sustainability public policy (housed in the Dept. of Politics and International Relations).
+In the sustainability studies program, you will choose a concentration and take a selection of courses that successfully prepare you for a career in a related field.
+The concentration options include community development (housed in the Department of Sociology) and conservation and agriculture (housed in the Department of Biological Sciences).

-In addition to learning intensive propagation techniques in the community garden, Messiah has a state-of-the-art greenhouse and environmental labs which are home to projects in institutional composting, aquaponics, aquaculture, hydroponics and biodiesel production.
-Beyond the Grantham campus, you might choose to live in Harrisburg to become involved in community development projects within an urban environment.
+In addition to learning intensive propagation techniques in the community garden, Messiah has an apiary, as well as a state-of-the-art greenhouse, and environmental labs which are home to projects in institutional composting, aquaponics, aquaculture, hydroponics and biodiesel production.
+Beyond the Grantham campus, you might choose to live or work in Harrisburg to become involved in community development projects within an urban environment.